berserkware/Random-Code/README.md

 # Random-Code
- just some random code of mine
+ this is just some random code that im putting on github to make my stats look better :)